- Why is cold water entering the radiant system from the domestic supply?

 The photo below illustrates another style of on-demand water heater, but instead of gas as the fuel, it uses electricity.
-This “Hydroshark” unit is specifically designed for radiant floor applications and in regions of the country (the Pacific Northeast, for example) where electricity rates are low (.07 per KWH or below), the Hydroshark would be an excellent heat source choice.
+This Electric unit is specifically designed for radiant floor applications and in regions of the country (the Pacific Northeast, for example) where electricity rates are low (.07 per KWH or below), an electric on demand heater would be an excellent heat source choice.

-Radiant Floor Company also makes pre-assembled “Radiant Ready” single zone packages in 21 configurations.
-The photo below is a Radiant Ready specifically designed for the Takagi on-demand water heater.
+Radiant Floor Company also makes pre-assembled “Radiant Ready” single zone systems in 38 configurations.
+The photo below is a Radiant Ready specifically designed for an on-demand water heater.

-Radiant Ready single zone “Open” system, using Takagi on-demand heater
+Radiant Ready single zone “Open” system, using an on-demand heater

 The ALPHA pump, a “smart” radiant circulator